 It is ideal to hold the Small Animal Class in a pet friendly hotel.
-Classrooms should have a clock large enough for the instructor to see from across the room.
-Classes have been taught in doggy daycare facilities and obedience-training centers; however, many doggy facilities may not cater to our need of having a quiet learning environment.
+This is the best situation because these facilities are designed to accommodate dogs.
+Ideally, classrooms should have a clock large enough for the instructor to see from across the room.
+Classes have been taught in doggy daycare facilities and obedience-training centers, however, many doggy facilities may not cater to our need of having a quiet learning environment.
 Facilities should be well-lit and on the first floor or have handicapped accessibility.

-The Small Animal Class can be held at the farm or ranch facility that is hosting the Large Animal Class.
+Often times, the Small Animal Class is held at the farm or ranch facility that is hosting the Large Animal Class.
 This is acceptable providing we can be somewhat separate from the horses during the Small Animal Class.
 It is not advisable to work in a dirt arena for the Small Animal Class.
 However, if a dirt arena is the only option, please inform the participants of the dusty environment.

-A large, covered patio may also be adequate, weather permitting.
+A large covered patio may also be adequate, weather permitting.
 Easily accessible shade is necessary for the participants and their dogs to be able to get out of the sun and or weather if necessary.

-Healing Touch for Animals[®] Facility Requirement Guidelines
+Healing Touch for Animals® Facility Requirement Guidelines